cnoe-io/idpbuilder/ADOPTERS.md

 ## Add yourself

-If you are using CNOE please consider adding yourself as a user by opening a pull request to this file.
+If you are using IDP Builder please consider adding yourself as a user by opening a pull request to this file.

 ## Adopters (Alphabetical)